Drumeo

 Drumeo is a Canadian international online music education platform co-founded in 2011 by drummer and entrepreneur Jared Falk.
 Headquartered in Abbotsford, British Columbia, Drumeo offers a subscription-based service featuring drumming courses, lessons, and video performances from renowned drummers and professional instructors.
 Drumeo is part of Musora Media Inc., a collective of music education brands that includes Guitareo, Singeo, and Pianote, focusing on guitar, singing, and piano lessons, respectively.

 Aside from drum lessons, Drumeo is known for its YouTube content featuring popular drummers either performing their music or coming up with parts for other artists' music.
+Critics have generally praised Drumeo for its lessons and videos, and it has become a significant resource for drum instruction worldwide.